sustainableui/sustainableui.github.io/src/pages/index.md

 {% quick-link title="Carbon Awareness" icon="plugins" href="/docs/carbon-awareness" description="SUI does more when electricity is cleaner and less when electricity is dirtier." /%}

 {% /quick-links %}

+{% callout title="Stay in the loop!" %}
+We are actively working on the project (see [project updates page](/updates/year-2023)).
+Come back later or follow us on [Twitter](https://twitter.com/sustainableui) to receive regular updates about latest work on Sustainable UI.
+{% /callout %}